CUASAS/pixel-gantry-control/Gantry/gScript Application/gScript Documentation.md

   - `prefix`: **Optional** Used to specify a prefix to select only a subset of the internal state variables.
 For example, `DUMPSTATE geometry` will only dump out the geometry definitions.

+#### `LOADCONFIG`

+Loads the content of a config file into the internal state of the application.

+*Format:* `LOADCONFIG prefix filename`

+  - `prefix`: **Optional** Used to specify a prefix to load only items in the config file whose keys begin with that prefix.
+  - `filename`: **Optional** Use to specify an alternative config file to load data from.
+By default, it is the same `flex_config.txt` that is read upon startup.

 #### `FLEXREAD`

 Reads an object from the internal state of the application (ie the FlexWorktable) and saves it as a gScript variable.